ypollet/Sphaeroptica-1/README.md

 However, to make the program more accessible to every user, we are developing a converter from data exported by [COLMAP](https://github.com/colmap/colmap), as it is a free open-source project.

 Please, make sure that the pictures are correctly oriented (calibration) and rotated (rotation of the picture).
-Sphaeroptica does not change these parameters and not doing so could land some funny results.
+Sphaeroptica 1.0 does not change these parameters and not doing so could land some funny results.
 Frontal view should be at (0,0) with lateral views at (-90,0) (right side) and (90,0) (left side).
 If needed, rotate the specimen in your SfM software before exporting its calibration parameters.

 #### 6.3.1 Convert from Metashape project

-If you use Agisoft Metashape, here are the steps you have to do to convert your data for Sphaeroptica.
+If you use Agisoft Metashape, here are the steps you have to do to convert your data for Sphaeroptica 1.0.

 When your images are calibrated (with "Align Photos"), you can export the intrinsics parameters with  Tools > Camera Calibration > Adjusted, and export it in "OpenCV Camera Calibration (*.xml)" format.
-This will give you the file needed for the intrinsics values in Sphaeroptica.
+This will give you the file needed for the intrinsics values in Sphaeroptica 1.0.

 For the extrinsics, you have to go to File > Export > Export Cameras, and export the file as "Omega Phi Kappa (*txt)".
 This CSV file still has to be converted into the needed JSON file.